DaneshjouLab/PathReportParsing_MRA_DeepDerm/README.md

     pip install -r requirements.txt
     ```

-## Usage
+### Usage

 1. Prepare Your Input File
-    Ensure your input file is an Excel file containing a sheet named "Per Lesion".
+    Ensure your input file is an Excel file containing the sheet named "Per Lesion".
     Include a column titled Path Report Text containing the pathology report text to be processed.

 2. Run the Notebook